-Someone said the teachings of the Bible is to tell others what to think and believe rather than to think for self.
+Someone said the teachings of the Bible are to tell others what to think and believe rather than to think for self.
 I disagree.
 It’s man that gives advice; God gives guidance.
 The Bible is the inspired word of God given to mankind.
-I hope the reader will keep a Bible on hand and look up the passages cited while going through this book.
-This book can read beginning at any chapter.
-It’s not meant to bog the reader down by beginning with Genesis and finishing at Revelation to understand its theme.
+I hope the reader will keep the Bible at hand and look up the passages while going through this book.
 After all, it is what scripture says, not me, that matters.

-The amount of time traveled thus far in my life’s road trip is over fifty plus years.
-If you think about it, it’s true what is etched on the car’s side mirror, “objects are closer than they seem.”
-I systematically use the same chapter order of the Bible, giving the biblical context of that chapter, clarifying along the way a few misconceptions about biblical interpretation, share some of what I learned about issues concerning God’s nature, along with antidotes from my life within my historical timeframe.
+The amount of time traveled thus far in my earthly road trip is over the fifty plus years.
+If you think about it, it’s true what is itched on the car’s side mirror, “objects are closer than they seem.”
+I systematically use the same chapter order of the Bible, giving the biblical context of that chapter, clarifying along the way a few misconceptions about biblical interpretation, share some of my attempts at understanding deeper issues about God’s nature, along with antidotes from my life within its historical timeframe.

 Before you ask: “so what, who cares what my applications are much less this midlife memoir?”, theologian and favorite writer Frederick Buechner, from his book Telling Secrets, explains: